kenmanga666/Taskmanager/README.md

     - Remove subtasks from a task.

 > [!NOTE]
 > The Speedy Manager will save the tasks in a json file named after the category you chose for each task.
-The task are automatically saved when you add, or edit a task and also when you quit it.
+The task are automatically saved when you add, remove or edit a task and also when you quit it.
->Remember that with the Speedy Manager you'll be able to access the tasks you added only by using the Speedy Manager in the current session.
+> Remember that with the Speedy Manager you'll be able to access the tasks you added only by using the Speedy Manager in the current session.

+### NOTE to the User for empty categories

+> [!CAUTION]
+> If there are no tasks in a category after the saving of the tasks, the category file will be deleted automatically to avoid having empty files. furthemore, the Task Manager will not prompt you this category in the main menu because it doesn't exist anymore, you'll have to create a new task in this category via the Speedy Manager to see it again in the main menu.

 ## Structure of the Code